How we got our numbers

 The Washington Technology 2013 Top 100 is based on an analysis of data from the Federal Procurement Data System–Next Generation.
 We analyzed the data according to a set of 770 product service codes that government agencies assign their expenditures of more than $3,000.

 Our goal in picking those codes is to capture the range of technology work and mission expertise that contractors provide to the federal government.
-Many of the codes might not seem directly related to systems integration or information technology, but IT is what gets the work done.
+Many of the codes might not seem directly related to systems integration or IT, but IT is what gets the work done.

-- Intelligence agencies, the U.S. Postal Service, the Federal Aviation Administration and congressional agencies are not required to report their spending to FPDS-NG.
+Intelligence agencies, the U.S. Postal Service, and congressional agencies are not required to report their spending to FPDS-NG